Contrast-Security-OSS/docs/content/installation/python/PythonConfig.md

 ## Order of Precedence

 The configuration file is named *contrast_security.yaml* or *contrast_security.yml* no matter where it's located.
-The Python agent loads the configuration YAML from the following paths in order of precedence:
+The Python agent loads the configuration YAML from the following paths in order of precedence (where 1 is the highest):

 1. Any path saved in the environment variable `CONTRAST_CONFIG_PATH`
 2. The settings directory within the current directory (e.g., *./settings/contrast_security.yaml*)